 Seth Spitzer and Paul Farias are kindly acknowledged for their support in model preparation including application of the PSP and machining.
 Tom Grasser is thanked for his help with the experimental model design.
+We thank Daniel Rohe for performing the linear modal experiments.

-This work was supported by the Laboratory Directed Research and Development (LDRD) program at Sandia National Laboratories, a multimission laboratory managed and operated by National Technology & Engineering Solutions of Sandia, LLC, a wholly owned subsidiary of Honeywell International Inc., for the U.S. Department of Energy's National Nuclear Security Administration under contract DE-NA0003525.
+Sandia National Laboratories is a multimission laboratory managed and operated by National Technology & Engineering Solutions of Sandia, LLC, a wholly owned subsidiary of Honeywell International Inc., for the U.S. Department of Energy's National Nuclear Security Administration under contract DE-NA0003525.
 This paper describes objective technical results and analysis.
 Any subjective views or opinions that might be expressed in the paper do not necessarily represent the views of the U.S. Department of Energy or the United States Government.